The Lasker Awards were not given in 2020 due to the global pandemic. Is it necessary to re-submit nominations that were submitted for the 2020 Awards?

 Are there limits as to how many nominations may be submitted by a single institution?

-There are not; all outstanding nominations are encouraged.
+There are not; nominations are encouraged for all outstanding work.

 Are Lasker Awards given every year?

 The Basic Award and the Clinical Award are given annually.
-The Special Achievement Award and the Public Service Award are given in alternate years: the Special Achievment will be given in 2018; the Public Service will be given next in 2019.
+The Special Achievement Award and the Public Service Award are given in alternate years: the Special Achievement will be given in 2021; the Public Service will be given next in 2022.

 Are word limits (and/or page limits) on nomination forms strictly enforced?

 Yes.
 Word and/or page limits are necessary given the volume of nominating materials received by the Foundation.

 Nominators of the Basic and Clinical Research Awards are asked to identify other scientists(s) in addition to the nominee(s) who should also be considered for the Award.
 Why is this?

 Scientific discoveries often result from collaborative work or from independent observations made by several individuals.
 The Lasker Jury considers this question a crucial one, and nominations without an answer to the question will be returned.

 Supporting letters from colleagues familiar with the nominee(s)'s work are not required, but they are helpful for Jury members' evaluations and they are strongly encouraged.